input-output-hk/Alonzo-testnet/Alonzo-exercises/3_Alonzo-blue-exercise-3.md

 - Make sure you have some Alonzo Blue test ada
 - Read the tutorial information on:
 	- Payment addresses
-	- How to build a Cardano transaction
+	- How to build and submit a Cardano transaction
+- You may also want to watch [Plutus Pioneer Program - Lecture #2](https://youtu.be/E5KRk5y9KjQ) for background on Plutus scripts

 ### Objectives

 In this set of exercises, we will make sure that you can:

-- Create new Payment Addresses and the Associated Keys
+- Create new Payment Addresses and the Associated Private and Public Keys
 - Use Payment Addresses to Fund Private “Wallets”
 - Build and Submit Transactions to the Testnet Blockchain, including ones containing Plutus scripts.
-- Build and submit transactions to the testnet blockchain, including ones containing Plutus scripts.
 - Spend funds that are controlled by the script address.

 This is the core of what is required to execute Plutus scripts on the Cardano blockchain.